mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 I assume most modern devices let you do this, and you should.
 Last year, I swapped out my iPhone for a Blackberry, which makes me feel a little less like I'm [stuck on the hampster wheel](https://www.youtube.com/watch?v=Pe-zq4bFPFU).

-Also helpful: unfollow every single person and page on Facebook (you are missing absolutely nothing, I promise) and use the "mute" and the "retweet mute" buttons judiciously on your *personal* Twitter.
+Also helpful: unfollow every single person and page on Facebook (you are missing absolutely nothing, I promise), unsubscribe from email lists, and use the "mute" and the "retweet mute" buttons judiciously on your *personal* Twitter.

 I tried relocating my device chargers out of the bedroom.
 I ended up deciding to return my iPad to the nightstand, though.